 It’s tempting to start loading up on candy now, but don’t indulge in a sugar rush just yet.
 Having a clear plan on how to make a candy buffet results in a polished, beautiful display that will make all your guests drool.

-Starting with a theme helps you pull together all of the elements.
+Start with a theme for your candy bar wedding to help you pull together all of the elements.
 Choose a general theme based on color or a particular pattern, or get very specific with a fun theme.
 Here are a few candy bar theme ideas to get you started:

 With your theme in mind, start planning the details of the candy bar.
 One key element is the location of the candy buffet.
 Choose a location that is easily accessible yet out of the way.
 Candy buffets are often located near other desserts and food tables.
 Leave enough space around the table to allow for a good traffic flow.

 The shape of the table is another consideration.
 A round table encourages guests to choose candy from all sides, while a rectangular table works well if you want to push the candy buffet against a wall.

 Determine if you will have the candy buffet open all night or just for a portion of the evening.
 If you let guests munch on sweets from the time they arrive, you may find your supplies low by the end of the evening.
 Holding off until the end of dinner or the end of the reception creates a more controlled environment.
 Simply post a kindly worded sign letting guests know when the candy buffet opens.

 The candy itself plays the starring role in your DIY wedding candy bar, so take some time to choose the candy carefully.
 When you think about how to prepare a candy bar, you need to determine the amount of candy necessary to keep your guests happy.
 If you get too little candy, many guests may leave empty-handed.
 Order too much, and you’ll have more leftovers than you could possibly use.